terrillmoore/conduit-mfg/HOWTO-MASS-PROVISION.md

    - find out the next available number for gateways. (`grep 'Tompkins County' ../../../org-ttn-ithaca-gateways/inventory/hosts` and see the next available numbers for infrastructure and personal).
 Looked like 27 when I wrote this.

+   This is not actually critical; just need unique names.
+You can edit things.

 8. Run `expand-mfg-gateways.sh` in scan mode:

    ```shell
    ../../expand-mfg-gateways.sh -s -I ttn-ithaca -O 'Tompkins County' -mi1 -ii27 ConduitProvisioning.txt
    ```

 9. You'll may get some errors from `known_hosts`.
 Fix things until that's resolved.
+If someone has reset the root password, you'll need to set the password manually to the value in the script.

 10. Run `expand-mfg-gateways.sh` in scan mode, but put info into a file.